MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P6-Gameplay-Scene/content.md

 Before modeling catapult physics we are going to implement a simple shooting mechanism to learn a bit more about projectile physics.

 > [info]
-> SpriteKit doesn't include any handy vector maths libraries out of the box, thankfully the internet tends provide :]
+> SpriteKit doesn't include any handy vector maths libraries out of the box, thankfully the internet tends to provide :]
 > There is a handy collection of helper classes and functions called [SKTUtils](https://github.com/raywenderlich/SKTUtils), we've updated these to Swift 2.1 so please [Download SKTUtils.zip](https://github.com/MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift/raw/master/SKTUtils.zip), unzip it and add to your project.
 >

-Time for your to connect the catapult arm, spawn penguins and launch them into the stratosphere.
+Time for you to connect the catapult arm, spawn penguins and launch them into the stratosphere.

 > [action]
 > Open *GameScene.swift* and replace the contents with: